szubaviciute/Bike-Sales/README.md

 1. The most sales of bikes were from middle aged people (31-54 years) and the smallest portion were from adolescents (0-30 years)
 2. The further people live from their work, the less likely they are going to buy a bike
-3. Children count affects the decision to buy a bike, however to strongly
+3. Children count affects the decision to buy a bike

 ### Recommendations